cheunghfscott/Makefile_for_opencv_linux/README.md

 4. Type "make opencv_project name=<your_project_name>" without the quotes and your project_name instead of \\ "<your_project_name>"
 5. Make sure you don't have any whitespaces in your project name.
 6. At this point, You have created a folder with your project_name as its name.
-7. This project folder as 3 subfolders- src, object, include ; and a Makefile needed for compilation.
+7. This project folder has 3 subfolders- src, object, include ; and a Makefile needed for compilation.
 8. The src folder stores all your .cpp and .cc files, include stores all the .h folders and .hpp files and object folder stores the generated object files.
 9. Its important to note not to have any .h or .hpp files in the src folder.
 This may cause undesired errors.
 10. In order to compile your project, simply type "make" without the quotes in the terminal with "your_project_name" folder as working directory.